Donald Trump is proving just as combative a president as he was a presidential candidate.

 Furthermore, Obama was very popular.
 He carried himself with dignity.
 He employed his voice to brilliant effect, his oratory entrancing his audiences.
-They might forget what he had said afterwards, but they had been inspired, and the impression would stay with them.
+Audiences might forget what he had said afterwards, but they bound to appreciate his gravitas and the symbolic significance of the moment.

 A partisan comparison – but it shouldn’t matter

 It could be tempting to sympathise with Trump in this matter.
 The media is being churlish to make the comparison, which is unfavourable to Trump.
 Such a partisan comparison unnecessary and of limited interest.

 But the truth is, it doesn’t matter.
 Trump has become President – he doesn’t need a fawning media.
 He should ignore any jibes and just get on with the job.

 Sadly, Trump hasn’t risen above the affair.
 Instead, a spokesman for the president claimed that Trump’s inauguration garnered a larger audience, while offering no evidence:

 “This was the largest audience to ever witness an inauguration – period – both in person and around the globe”

 The pictures clearly showed a larger crowd at Obama’s inauguration.
 On the basis of that evidence, few people are likely to believe the spokesman.

 This was an angry – and quite possibly dishonest – intervention on a fundamentally trivial matter.
 President Trump will have only lent credence to the view that he is thin-skinned.
 Another battle lost because engaged in.